Giskard-AI/giskard-hub/script-docs/oss/sdk/index.rst

       :link-type: doc

       Detect business failures, by generating synthetic test cases to detect business failures, like *hallucinations* or *denial to answer questions*, using document-based queries and knowledge bases.

+This guide will walk you through installing the library, configuring your models and finding security and business failures in your LLM.

 Installation
 ------------